Bouchenemehdi24/DFB-Semiconductor-Laser-Simulation-using-Python-and-Numba/README.md

-# DFB Semiconductor Laser Simulation
+# Accelerate DFB Semiconductor Laser Simulation using Python and Numba

 """
 This Python script simulates the behavior of a distributed feedback (DFB) semiconductor laser.